 - Student Supplement for The SBL Handbook of Style

 - SBL Handbook of Style Resources from Baylor University

 - SBL Citation Builder from Pitts Theology Library at Emory University

 These are ad-supported sites that will generate citations in several formats (including Chicago).
 Always double-check computer generated citations against the style manual.

 Citation Machine (Chicago Only)

 NoodleTools Express citation generator (Multi-style Chicago and Turabian)

 Citation managers are products that help researchers organize and create citations quickly for a variety of resources, including websites and library resources.

-Purdue Online Writing Lab: Chicago Manual of Style 17th Edition (Purdue University)
+Purdue Online Writing Lab: Chicago Manual of Style Overview and Workshop (Purdue University)